Martenfur/FmodForFoxes/README.md

 You can also check out demo project included in sources.
 Though, note that it requires main library project to be present and compiled in Debug.
-You can also replace project reference to Nuget packages.
+You can also replace project reference with Nuget packages.

 ## But what about other platforms?

 I'd like to make console versions of the library - but currently I have no ability to do so, and probably won't have for a long time.
-As for UWP an Apple platforms, I just don't care about them enough.
+As for UWP and Apple platforms, I just don't care about them enough.

 If you want to be a hero and expand the library with any of those platfrorms yourself -